-Conga Approvals offers the ability to setup approval processes that are currently not supported by Salesforce.
-It allows the customer to configure their various approval processes with greater flexibility and visibility, helping in overall compliance.
+Conga Approvals offers the ability to set up approval processes that Salesforce does not support.
+It enables you to configure approval processes with greater flexibility and visibility, helping in overall compliance.

 Approval steps assign approval requests to various users and define the chain of approval for a particular approval process.
 Each approval step specifies the attributes a record must have to advance to that approval step, the user who can approve requests for those records, and whether to allow backup assignees of the approver to approve the requests.
 Regardless of their complexity, when anyone in the process rejects an item, the entire process is considered rejected.

-After creating the approval process, if you want to modify it, you can quickly navigate between pages in the Approval Process setup menus using the navigation chevrons.
-These chevrons reduce the time taken to navigate to a specific approval property to edit it.
-It also eliminates the need to start from the beginning and traverse all the way through in order to find the page you want to edit and save.
+To modify an approval process, you can quickly navigate between pages in the approval process setup menus using the navigation chevrons.
+These chevrons speed navigation to specific approval properties to edit them.
+They also eliminate the need to start from the beginning and traverse all the way through to find the page you want to edit and save.

 Performance and Scalability

-Types of Approval Steps and when do I use them?
+Types of Approval Steps and When to Use Them

-- Sub Process - This is used when you want to select approval rules that are associated with the header level context object of the approval process.
-The assignee types are derived from the Approval Rule.
-Create a Sub-Process when you have multiple approvers for a set of criteria instead of defining multiple Standard steps for each criteria.
+- Sub Process: Use this to select approval rules associated with an approval process's header-level context object.
+The assignee types are derived from the approval rule.
+Create a sub-process when you have multiple approvers for a set of criteria instead of defining multiple standard steps for each criterion.

-- Child Process - This is used when you want to select approval rules that are associated to child objects of the approval process header level context object such as you want to define an approval process for Proposal and Proposal Line Items.
-The assignee types are derived from the Approval Rule.
-Use a child process instead of a Subprocess and Standard step type when you want to populate the Approval request with the child object line items to be approved, such as proposal line items.
+- Child Process: Use this to select approval rules associated with child objects of the approval process's header-level context object, such as when you want to define an approval process for a proposal and proposal line items.
+Assignee types are derived from the approval rule.
+Use a child process instead of a sub-process or standard step type to populate the Approval request with child object line items to be approved, such as proposal line items.

 It's best to use conditional criteria instead of approval dimensions or an approval matrix when creating approval rules and processes.